sahkaman/JAMK-theses-evaluation-tool/README.md

 # JAMK-theses-evaluation-tool
 Simple PHP -tool to enhance evaluation of Bachelor's Theses / Master's Theses.

+There are a few hard directs @ http://student.labranet.jamk.fi/~sahka/ so please reconfigure them to direct at your home folder...
+Didn't go through them all...

 ## src -folder

 Includes all the source code of the project.